 which dar will add a number and an extension ".dar", this way the first

-slice will be a file of name linux_full.1.dar located in /mnt/zip
+slice will be a file of name linux_full.1.dar located in /mnt/usb

-Now, as we will have to mount and umount the /mnt/zip file system, we
+Now, as we will have to mount and umount the /mnt/usb file system, we

 must not have any process using it, in particular, dar current

-directory must no be /mnt/zip so we change to / for example.
+directory must no be /mnt/usb so we change to / for example.

 All together we follow this procedure for our example:

-Put an empty ZIP floppy in the device, and mount it according to your
+Plug an empty usb key and mount it according to your

-Copy the dar binary to the first zip drive (to be able to restore in case of
+Copy the dar binary to the first usb key (to be able to restore in case of

 big problem, like a hard disk failure) and eventually man pages and/or this tutorial.